LSMauser/Chatbot/README.md

 This practice project is to create a simple chatbot.
 All the files have been provided.

 First, the user must use visual studio and install the python extension.
-The user must download the project files and save them to the new folder in visual studio folder.
+The user must download the project files and save them to the folder in visual studio.
 (Note* the user must unzip the ChatterBot-soacy_fixed file) Then the user must install python and activate the python environment.

 Next the user must do the following commands: python3 -m pip install flask (install flask)